chrisy/pychefalizer/README.md

 > slapstick finale where the equipment or ingredients (usually a live
 > chicken/goat/cow etc.) get the better of him.

-Then executing `./chefalizer < sample.txt' would produce the following output:
+Then executing `./chefalizer < sample.txt` might produce the following output:

 > A perudy ooff telefeesiun cheffs, zee Svedish Cheff veers a tuqooe-a
 > blunche-a und hes booshy iyebroos thet cumpletely oobscoore-a his iyes.